yabellini/SitioAcademico/content/blog/2022_teaching_en/04-teaching/index.md

   * If you can, share your code live as you write it.
 Antonio Vazquez Brust [explain how to do this using `ngrok` and RStudio for teaching R](https://bitsandbricks.github.io/post/code-live-from-rstudio-and-share-it-with-the-world-in-real-time/) and Elio Campitelli explain how he [teach R with frictionless live coding in this video](https://youtu.be/idFpvvH1JyI).
 There are other tools for other languages, Naomi Alterman show us [how to live streaming your live coding to static webpages for audience in this talk](https://youtu.be/a3uJj7Eqwzg) for CarpentryCon.

-* **After live coding**: share your code, you can copy and paste on the chat of the platform, copy and paste on the shared notes or upload to the course webpage or virtual campus.
+* **After live coding**: we must consider the possibility that some of your students may fall behind, not be able to solve an exercise, or do it inefficiently.
+That is why it is important to share after the class, the code generated live during the class.You can copy and paste on the chat of the platform, copy and paste on the shared notes or upload to the course webpage or virtual campus.
+You can also share a folder in a cloud storage service.
 This will help your students to validate their code and to catch-up if they can't copy or write some part of the code.

 ### 2. Go slowly and don’t teach alone